theivanyeung/theivanyeung/README.md

 My name is Ivan, and I'm a full-stack developer / deep-learning engineer / entrepreneur currently residing in Bay Area, California.
 My passions includes building products to advance the current social organization, economic development, and tech sector!
 Currently, I express great interest in ML/DL and is researching and developing different AI algorithms and models.

 I'm currently working on a startup [pre-seed] (for access to codebase, contact me):
- - [**Vigama**](https://www.vigama.tech/), Vigama is an AI-powered personal assistant platform that learns about you and adapts to your needs, serving as a guiding figure, mentor, and emotional support.
+ - [**Vigama**](https://www.vigama.tech/), an AI-powered personal assistance platform that learns about you and adapts to your needs, serving as a central hub to manage your digital chaos.

 Past startups (codebases are public):
  - [**Prodicity**](https://www.prodicity.io/) [[repo]](https://github.com/theivanyeung/Prodicity), a social media platform allowing college students to further expand their entreprenuerial endevours by finding co-founders and building their team